wmahad/checkpoints/checkpoint2/BucketListApi/README.md

 $ python -m unittest discover
 ```

-And your response should contain below message:
+And your response should contain below message if the tests pass:

 ```
 ............................